Chief Executive Officer and Managing Director

 Chief Financial Officer

 Ashley’s responsibilities include: Providing management and financial oversight, ensuring compliance with statutory requirements, and developing strategies and execution to ensure long term financial success for the ASC group.

 Prior to his current role Ashley was the Financial Controller for ASC Shipbuilding which saw him work closely with ASC Shipbuilding management to manage the financial performance of the Program.

 Prior to joining ASC in 2014, Ashley gained significant experience at BAE Systems spending 15 years working in Senior Executive Operational and Corporate Finance roles.
 He also has significant auditing experience.

 Joanne’s responsibilities include overseeing ASC’s people and culture functions and strategy across all business areas.

 Joanne has a wealth of experience in heavy industrial environments and working across geographically diverse locations.
 She has more than 13 years’ experience in people and culture strategy and operational human resources execution, including five years as General Manager, with Caterpillar dealer, WesTrac.

 Prior to joining ASC in 2018, Joanne provided consulting services to a range of businesses including mining company South32.

-General Manager Strategy
+Executive Manager Strategy and Communications